 Since its opening in 2016, Toni has been the Director of the Human Performance Assessment Core (HPAC), a free-standing, fee for service, state of the art exercise physiology lab located in Cramer Hall in the Program in Exercise Science.
 The HPAC also serves as a teaching facility and was a proto-type for the AHPRC.
 The HPAC serves the community, local teams, and scientists across campus and the broader academic community.
 Toni has been teaching at Marquette for 24 years, 3 of them full time and supervises interns in the HPAC and AHPRC.
 She recently started an Exercise is Medicine – On Campus program at Marquette.
 Toni’s primary research interests are in Exercise as Medicine and injury prevention.
 She is thrilled to be part of the AHPRC Team.

-Hannah is a junior majoring in Exercise Physiology, and she is also enrolled in the Doctorate of Physical Therapy (DPT) program.
-Hannah began as an intern at the AHPRC and is now primarily involved with the COVID-19 Survivor Study and the AHPRC social media platforms.
-She is currently a member of the Marquette Women’s Lacrosse Team.
-Due to Hannah’s background and interest in athletics, she is very excited to learn more about exercise science and assist with the research that is occurring at the AHPRC.
+Hannah is a currently a student in the Doctorate of Physical Therapy (DPT) program.
+She graduated in May of 2023 with a Bachelor’s degree in Exercise Physiology.
+Hannah first began as an intern at the AHPRC where she primarily contributed to the COVID-19 Survivor Study but currently handles the AHPRC social media platforms.
+Hannah is also a 5th year member of the Marquette Women’s Lacrosse Team.
+Her background in athletics and interest in exercise is what initially made her interested in the AHPRC.

 Affiliate Faculty: Dr. Christopher Sundberg, Ph.D.